11. Cycling to Monterey County’s History Spots

 Why do they call it “Old Monterey”?
 What’s up with “Steinbeck Country”?
 And where’s that 1791 mission in Soledad?

 One of the greatest things about traveling by bicycle is that you notice your surroundings more.
 And history buffs will surely notice the many signs of early California history throughout Monterey County.
-To get you started, check out the information about Monterey and Salinas below.

 City of Monterey